Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Lagrangian submanifolds

+\begin{proposition} When $n$ is odd, there exist choices of Floer data so that the following identity holds:

-\begin{proposition} \end{proposition} \begin{proof} Let $\overline{S}$ be an annulus with a unique interior puncture $\zeta_\mathit{in}$, which is an input, and no boundary punctures.
-The inner boundary of $\overline{S}$ is labelled by $L_1$, while the outer boundary is labelled by $L_0$.
-Moreover, there are $k$ auxiliary marked points $p_1,\cdots,p_k$ lying in a small neighborhood of $\zeta_\mathit{in}$, and they are ordered so that (\ref{eq:radial}) is satisfied with respect to the local complex coordinate near $\zeta_\mathit{in}$.
+\end{proposition} \begin{proof} Let $\overline{S}$ be an annulus with a unique interior puncture $\zeta_\mathit{in}$, which is an input, and no boundary punctures.
+Denote bt $\partial_\mathit{in}S$ the inner boundary of $S$, and by $\partial_\mathit{out}S$ the outer boundary of $S$, both of them are labelled by $L$.
+Moreover, there are $k$ auxiliary marked points $p_1,\cdots,p_k$ lying in a small neighborhood of $\zeta_\mathit{in}$, and they are ordered so that (\ref{eq:radial2}) is satisfied with respect to the local complex coordinate near $\zeta_\mathit{in}$.
 The asymptotic marker $\ell_{\mathit{in}}$ at $\zeta_{\mathit{in}}$ is required to point towards $p_k$.
-See the center of Figure \ref{fig:hexagon} for a description of its domain.
+See the central picture of Figure \ref{fig:hexagon} for a description of the domain.
 The associated operation will be denoted as